Hermitter/tepe/README.md

 ```
 *********************************************************************
 Your Telegram bot is now running!
-Try sending a message.
+Try sending it a message on Telegram.
 On success, the chat_id is printed.

 Press Ctrl+c to exit.